 Medical report grounding aims to extract crucial diagnostic information, resembling the expertise of an X-ray specialist, from an original medical report ${{\bf{x}}_t}$ and an X-ray image ${{\bf{x}}_i}$.
 Specifically, the objective is to identify the medical phrase ${{\bf{y}}_p}$ and its corresponding detection grounding box ${{\bf{y}}_b}$ within the X-ray image.
 This process can be summarized as follows:

-where ${\bf{y}}_b = (x, y, w, h)$, and $(x, y)$ denote the coordinates of the bounding box in the image, while $(w, h)$ correspond to its height and width, respectively.
-Furthermore, $\mathcal{F}\left( \cdot \right)$ represents the mapping function that relates the input variables to the output.
-While Chen et al.~\cite{chen2023} proposed medical report grounding, their approach necessitates manual preprocessing of input phrases.
-Leveraging the reasoning capabilities of the large vision-language model (VLM), our method automatically infers phrases from original medical reports and conducts the corresponding grounding box.
+$b = (x, y, w, h)$, $(x, y)$ denote the center coordinates of the bounding box in the image, while $(w, h)$ correspond to its height and width, respectively.
+Furthermore, $ \mathcal{F}\left( \cdot \right)$ represents the mapping function that relates the input variables to the output.
+While Chen et al.~\cite{chen2023} and Ichinose et al~\cite{Ichinose2023} proposed medical report grounding, their approaches necessitate manual preprocessing of the phrases.
+Leveraging the reasoning capabilities of large VLMs, our method automatically infers phrases from original medical reports and conducts corresponding grounding box.
 This advancement significantly enhances the efficiency of medical personnel.